-The sash balances need to be designed to support the weight of the window you are having installed and this is why they need to be bigger.
-It can generally be assumed that the larger the sash window, the heavier it will be and therefore the higher the price.
+Naturally, the size and weight of your installation can influence your sash window prices.
+The larger and heavier the window, the bigger and more costly the sash balances.
+The sash balances need to be designed to support the weight of the sashes and glass, which is why they need to be bigger.
+It’s often assumed that the larger the sash window, the heavier it will be and the higher the price.

-It’s worth noting that the heavier the glass, the heavier the balances will need to be and therefore the more expensive the sash window costs.
+It’s worth noting that the heavier the glass, the heavier the balances will need to be and, therefore, the more expensive the sash window costs.

 Astragal vs Georgian Bars